bigfix/developer.bigfix.com/site/pages/relevance/guide/session/deploymentinspectors.md

 title: Deployment Option Inspectors
 ---

-Use these Inspectors to manage the deployment options set in BigFix Administrators Tool.
+Use these Inspectors to manage the deployment options set in the BigFix Administrators Tool.

 ---